steven-steven/Blog/pages/blog/japan-week-1.html.md

 I was frolicking around my new neighborhood when I saw a class of students in their uniforms walking home.
 There was something inherently peaceful about that scene.
 Was I longing for childhood and the simplicity of life in that tranquil town?
 I wonder what mundane conversations those kids might have at their dinner tables today.
 After all, today was a new experience for all of us.

 Back at the sharehouse, a group of international friends were cooking in the kitchen, and I seized the opportunity to get to know them.
 Thomas, from the UK, was here on a working holiday visa and aspired to work as a bartender.
 Beside him silently stood his Japanese partner, Sherry.
-Niel, from Italy, was a language student currently engrossed in his role as the head chef.
-Each person bringing their own unique story to this melting pot.
+Niel, from Italy, was a language student currently engrossed in his role as the head chef for the night.
+Each person was bringing their own unique story to this melting pot.

 ![neighborhood1](japan-week-1/neighborhood1.png "=400x400")
 ![neighborhood2](japan-week-1/neighborhood2.png "=400x400")